Children in the Israeli–Palestinian conflict: Israeli children

-Israel Ministry of Foreign Affairs reports that 8,341 Israelis were injured as a direct result of the conflict between 2001 and 2007 but does not specify how many were minors.
+Israel's Ministry of Foreign Affairs reports that 8,341 Israelis were injured as a direct result of the conflict between 2001 and 2007 but does not specify how many were minors.
 Frequent rocket fire has also caused many injuries in the post-Intifada period.
 Permanent disability among children has resulted, including blindness, paralysis, brain damage, and loss of limbs.
 A 2003 study by Schneider Children's Medical Center of Israel concluded, "Analysis of the injuries sustained by the 160 children hospitalized after these events indicates that most were caused by blasts and penetration by foreign objects.
 Sixty-five percent of the children had multiple injuries, and the proportion of critical to fatal injuries was high (18%)."

-The rate of Israeli casualties in total declined following the construction of the West Bank Barrier; suicide bombing rates fell as potential bombers were thwarted before entering into Israeli territory.
+The rate of Israeli casualties in total declined following the construction of the West Bank Barrier; suicide bombing rates fell as potential bombers were thwarted before entering Israeli territory.